RNVizion/rnv-brand/BRAND_COLORS.md

 this:** while the change was outstanding, finding the hex meant unfinished work; finding it now means a surface has regressed or a new one was built from a stale base. `engine/brand.py` carries a comment stating the former — it expires with this line.

+**The two dots were split on 2026-08-14, in one pass across both surfaces.** The ring moved to the element and the fill to its `::after`, so only the fill animates.
+It was done on both at once deliberately: *one recognisable mark across two mediums* is the stated justification for a fill sitting under the contrast floor, and a structural change to one dot and not the other would have quietly retired that justification while leaving the sentence in place.

+**The 0.5 dip survived the argument that produced it, and that is worth naming.** It was chosen as a floor — the shallowest dip the animated ring could take and still clear 3:1.
+The split retired the floor, and the value stayed, so it is now held for parity between the two surfaces and for nothing else. **A number that outlives its reason needs a new one recorded or it will be defended with the old one.** Change it on one surface and it must change on both.

+Sizes are **not** matched and were not made to match: 8px on the site, 0.45rem on `rnv-live`.
+The two pills differ in type size and padding, so equal pixels would not read as equal marks.

 **Case is part of the value here, not formatting.** `#8b2c3b` is lowercase in this file and must be lowercase at the source: a case-sensitive comparison reads `#8B2C3B` and `#8b2c3b` as